 The devil once visited the valley of the Ahr and found so much favor on land and people, but above all on the excellent red wine, that he forgot his return home.
 One day, when he was resting on the mountain opposite the Are Are Castle, his grandmother approached him in the form of a beautiful maiden.
 In the arms of the devil in love, she quickly turned back to the all too well-known, disgusting old woman.
 He grabbed his grandmother angrily and flung her back down the cliff to hell.
 This is how the Devil's Hole came to be, which can still be seen above Altenahr.

-The name "Devil's Castle", which the castle bears in the vernacular, can be traced back to a legend.
-According to this, a knight of the castle is said to have made a pact with the devil before a duel and sold his soul.
-Even today his screaming is sometimes heard when he goes to hell.
+The name "Teufelsburg", which the castle bears in the vernacular, can be traced back to a legend.
+According to this, a knight of the castle is said to have made a pact with the devil and sold his soul before a duel.
+Even today his shouting is said to be heard from time to time when he goes to hell.

-According to some traditions, it is alleged to have been a vicious altar on which Celtic priests worshiped Belzebub.
-Moors and dark lakes are places where often Celtic cult places lay.
-In their rituals, the Celts buried valuable objects in bogs and lakes.
-The custom of throwing a coin into a well is still a remnant of source and lake worship.
+According to some traditions, a devil's altar is said to have stood here, on which Celtic priests worshiped Belzebub.
+Bogs and dark lakes are places where there were often Celtic places of worship.
+The Celts sank valuable objects in bogs and lakes in their rituals.
+The custom of throwing a coin into a well is a remnant of source and lake worship.
 Maybe you can throw a ring or a silver coin into the lake?

-Inge Kiessig tells in her Berlin saga collection of another legend about this gloomy lake:
+Inge Kiessig's Berlin saga collection tells of another saga about this gloomy lake: